minepack/resourcepack-wiki/content/home/index.md

 ## 👋 Welcome!

-This is an open-source wiki, which covers all topics related to resource packs.
+This is an open-source wiki, which covers all topics related to **Java** resource packs.

 Here you will find useful resources and tips for developing your own, custom and unique servers, resource packs and plugins, utilizing the most recent known mechanics!